 In both the 1983 and 2013 versions, Asmus fades the faces in and out of vision as if they were intersecting with a plane of light parallel to the television screen.
 They seem to move out of blackness towards the viewer, speak their lines and then retreat again into the dark.
 Bam's large, diaphanous face is on the left side of the screen, and three smaller but brighter faces of Bim, Bom and Bem appear on the right.
 It is as if a planar surface and a source of light enable them to appear, and their appearing and vanishing parallel the play's oscillating relationships of power and powerlessness among the voices.
 This oddly shallow yet deep plane of visibility questions 'what' and 'where' it is, and the faces seem to hesitate between material presence and fading into null blackness.
-By using the technical capabilities of the studio to shoot the faces in different shot sizes and with different levels of light, and then to post-produce a collage of these shots in the same screen frame, appears to bring an impossible set of spaces and times together on the same surface.
+In each adaptation, the technical capabilities of the studio are used to shoot the faces in different shot sizes and with different levels of light.
+In post-production, Asmus made a collage of the separate shots within the same screen frame, so that the different faces appear together, impossibly, on the same surface.

 Flat compositions represent the studio space as the planar surface of a picture, and refuse its three-dimensionality.
-As Donaldson notes, this implicitly introduces the notion of texture as used in art:
+As Donaldson notes, an emphasis on surface is implicitly connected with the notion of texture as used in visual art:

 Thinking about texture in art then draws attention to the qualities of form and surface, and to the interrelation of material decisions and their functionality, expression and affect.
 It also underscores the physicality involved in the production of the art object.
-(Donaldson 2014, 15)
+(Donaldson, 2014, 15)

 The flat monochrome technique was first adopted for a Beckett adaptation when French director Marin Karmitz made a film version of Beckett's Play (1964) in 1966, working closely with Beckett in a Paris studio (Herren, 2007, 171-97).
 This production used the interior space to explore the possibilities of a frontal relationship that matched the theatre play, in which three figures are stationary in a row of large urns throughout.
 The studio became a fully abstract space that both retained a link with theatrical staging and also sought to develop montage in ways specific to television (Foster, 2012).
 The urns and speakers were suspended in a dimensionless space that is only comprehensible through the relative sizes of the characters in the image: large if they are near, and small if they are far away.
-Cutting provides rapidly-alternating montages of frontal images that transform the theatre play, and the rhythms of editing produce a fugue-like system of combinations of shot sizes and compositions, matching the rapid alternations of the characters' stichomythic dialogue.
+Cutting provides rapidly alternating montages of frontal images that transform the theatre play, and the rhythms of editing produce a fugue-like system of combinations of shot sizes and compositions, matching the rapid alternations of the characters' stichomythic dialogue.

-The planar surface was also used in the BBC's version of Not I (1973) in 1975 and in the SDR adaptation of Footfalls (1976) in 1988 which Asmus directed.
+The planar surface was also used in the BBC version of Not I (1973) in 1975 and in the SDR adaptation of Footfalls (1976) in 1988 which Asmus directed.
 In each, light picks out images that are always on the same linear plane at the same distance from the camera.
-In Not I there is just Billie Whitelaw's mouth surrounded by darkness, gabbling words in close-up, with no cuts between shots, so that the viewer seems to be confronted face-to-face.
+In Not I there is just Billie Whitelaw's mouth surrounded by darkness, gabbling words in close-up, with no cuts between shots, so that the viewer seems to be confronted face to face.
 In Footfalls, Whitelaw plays a single lit female figure who trudges slowly from left to right across a dark space and back again.
 Action in three-dimensional space is flattened onto a plane that reproduces the planar surface of the television screen, producing image compositions that seem graphical as much as representational.